John Bodkin Adams: Gertrude Hullett

 On 17 July, Hullett wrote out a cheque to Adams for £1,000 – to pay for an MG car her husband had promised to buy him.
 Adams paid the cheque into his account the next day, and on being told that it would clear by the 21st, asked for it to be specially cleared – to arrive in his account the next day.
 On 19 July, Hullett is thought to have taken an overdose and was found the next morning in a coma.
-Adams was unavailable and a colleague, Dr Harris, attended her until Adams arrived later in the day.
+Adams was unavailable and a colleague, Dr. Harris, attended to her until Adams arrived later in the day.
 Not once during their discussion did Adams mention her depression or her barbiturate medication.
 They decided a cerebral haemorrhage was most likely.
-On 21 July, Dr Shera, a pathologist, was called in to take a spinal fluid sample and immediately asked if her stomach contents should be examined in case of narcotic poisoning.
+On 21 July, Dr. Shera, a pathologist, was called in to take a spinal fluid sample and immediately asked if her stomach contents should be examined in case of narcotic poisoning.
 Adams and Harris both opposed this.
 After Shera left, Adams visited a colleague at the Princess Alice Hospital in Eastbourne and asked about the treatment for barbiturate poisoning.
 He was told to give doses of 10 cc of Megimide every five minutes, and was given 100 cc to use.
 The recommended dose in the instructions was 100 cc to 200 cc.
-Dr Cook also told him to put Hullett on an intravenous drip.
+Dr. Cook also told him to put Hullett on an intravenous drip.
 Adams did not.